-Random Acts of Kindness Challenge #5 for You: Give Something Away for Free that Someone Else Can Use
+Kindness Challenge #5: Give Something Away for Free

 Challenge Details: This one might be a little tougher to pull off.
 You’ll not only need to keep your ears open for what people are asking for, but it’ll have to align with something that you own that you no longer use!
 Just keep your eyes and ears open and see if you can satisfy someone’s needs/wants in the coming months.
 If you can, go ahead and respond with your offer.
 Then arrange to have them pick it up or you can drop it off if it’s convenient for you.

-Random Acts of Kindness Challenge #6 for You: Offer Tickets to Someone When You Can't Use them
+Kindness Challenge #6: Offer Tickets When You Can’t Use them

 Passing along what you cannot use yourself passes along memories to someone else.